Narius2030/Vietnamese-Text-Classification-and-Clustering/README.md

 # Vietnamese-Text-Classification-and-Clustering

+The model aims to automatically classify news data based on genre or topic.
+Data was collected from VnExpress by BeatifulSoup combining Airflow to schedule the collection.

 ## Introduction
 > ### Text classification
 - In Text Classification task, I apply natural language processing techniques first for normalizing text and then I design a neural network using `LSTM` for learning the features of each paragraph